 Customs and Immigration requirements will vary based on the country you have chosen as your new temporary home, but one thing that likely won’t change is the need to have what’s known as “Certified True” or “Notarized” copies of your important documents.
 These can include your birth certificate, passport, academic transcripts, diplomas, and degrees, among other documents.
 A “Certified True” copy does not confirm that your original document is valid, only that the copy you are providing for customs and immigration purposes is a true copy of the primary document.

 The days of entire countries serving as penal colonies are over!
 Virtually every country now requires a criminal background check as part of their immigration process.
 In most cases, a Criminal Name Index Check (CNIC) will satisfy those requirements.
 This process checks the applicant’s name against the Canadian Police Information Centre Identification Data Bank.
 A result of “no match” generally means that no further action is required.
 In the event there is a match, further investigation, such as fingerprinting, may be required to successfully meet immigration requirements.

 If fingerprinting is required, we can help with the RCMP-accredited services of L-1 Enrollment Fingerprinting Services.
 Whether the company you are planning to teach English in requires Electronic Fingerprinting and Submission or Ink & Roll Fingerprints, the professionally trained team at Red Seal Notary has you covered.

-Once all of your documentation is in order, you’ll be on your way to a fabulous adventure in a new land.
+Once all of your Required Documents to Teach English Abroad are in order, you’ll be on your way to a fabulous adventure in a new land.
 Have a great time!